BettercareHealth/bettercare/nc/nc-6.md

 Weighing the infant daily is the best method of assessing whether enough fluid is being given.
 If an infant looses more than 10% of their birth weight, then the daily fluid intake must be increased.

 Note
-:	Very small infants, weighing less than 1000 g, need even more extra fluid during the first 4 days.
-Usually 100 ml/kg is given on days 1 to 3.
+:	Very small infants, weighing less than 1000&nbsp;g, need even more extra fluid during the first 4&nbsp;days.
+Usually 100&nbsp;ml/kg is given on days 1 to 3.

 ### 6-12 What are the energy needs of an infant?